Symmetrics-Lab/extinct-games/README.md

 - You can see the growing list of species that are extremely endangered, endangered or vulnerable, and check facts about them.

-- Do you think this is happening in only one place? with exploration mode discover where are the most endangered areas of the planet.
+- Do you think this is happening in only one place? with the exploration mode learn where are the most endangered areas of the planet.

 - Challenge your ecological conceptions with the trivia, and learn something new about this issue.